curl/curl/docs/INTERNALS.md

 ## Supported content encodings

- The 'deflate' and 'gzip' content encodings are supported by libcurl.
+ The 'deflate', 'gzip' and 'br' content encodings are supported by libcurl.
  Both regular and chunked transfers work fine.
-The zlib library is required for this feature.
+The zlib library is required for the 'deflate' and 'gzip' encodings, while the brotli decoding library is for the 'br' encoding.

 ## The libcurl interface